Bladestorm: The Hundred Years' War

-Bladestorm: The Hundred Years' War is a historical real-time tactics video game for the PlayStation 3 and Xbox 360 platforms.
-It was published by Koei and developed by Omega Force.
-An enhanced expansion remake, entitled Bladestorm: Nightmare was released for PlayStation 3, PlayStation 4, and Xbox One in Japan on January 29, 2015, and a couple of months later in the rest of the world.
-The worldwide Microsoft Windows release was on May 29, 2015.
+Bladestorm: The Hundred Years' War is a 2007 real-time tactics video game developed by Omega Force nd published by Koei for the PlayStation 3 and Xbox 360.
+An expanded remake, entitled Bladestorm: Nightmare was released by Koei Tecmo for the PlayStation 3, PlayStation 4, and Xbox One in Japan on January 29, 2015, and in March 2015 for the rest of the world.
+The worldwide Windows release was on May 29, 2015.
 The game is loosely based on the Hundred Years' War between the Kingdoms of England and France in the 14th and 15th centuries.
 Just like the Kessen and Musou series from Koei, certain liberties are taken from the original history.
 For example, unlike what happened in real life, it is possible to save Joan of Arc from being burned at the stake.
 The Nightmare edition features creatures like dragons and goblins in an alternate storyline.

 Plot

 The game opens with a scene showing two anonymous mercenaries fighting each other during a clash between French and English troops.
 They converse as they fight, setting the tone of the game as they discuss the nature of mercenaries (who change sides as it suits them), how there is no real right or wrong in the war, and how time seems to be standing still (even though the game covers events across the entirety of the Hundred Years' War, the game does not strictly follow chronology; for example, the player can fight alongside Gilles de Rais in one battle and with John Chandos in the next).

 The player character, a mercenary leader in the making, fights in battles to advance the plot.
 Much of the game's story comes from overheard conversations in the tavern between battles.
 While most missions do not contribute to the plot, the player will often be given the chance to fight in famous battles, typically on the side that historically won.
 These special battles are usually accompanied by cutscenes that build on the story arcs of the various characters in the game.

 The story follows a large cast of characters both roughly historical and original.
 The two most prominent characters are Edward the Black Prince, introduced campaigning for England at the beginning of the game, and Joan of Arc, who is introduced fighting for France much later.
 Many of the game's characters are paired; for example, John Talbot and John Fastolf interact frequently with each other and their story arcs are entwined throughout the game, and Phillippe le Bon is always accompanied by his subordinate Marie.

 The plot hinges on the key battles of Crécy, Poitiers, and Orléans.
 Unlike most special battles, the player must choose a side.
 Depending on the player's choices, either Joan or Edward offers a commission in their army for the climactic battle – Bordeaux for the French and Agincourt for the English.